-For these and other similar types of situations, the Zoning Board of Appeals is the first-stop on the appeals process.
+For these and other similar types of situations, the Zoning Board of Appeals is the first step in the appeals process.

 The ZBA meets on the 2nd Wednesday of each month at 7:00 p.m. in the Township Hall Board Room.

-Typlcally, all paperwork and fees for an appeal must be turned in to the Planning & Zoning Administration office four (4) weeks prior to a schedule ZBA meeting for the appeal to be placed on an agenda for the next month.
+Typically, all paperwork and fees for an appeal must be turned in to the Planning & Zoning Administration office four (4) weeks prior to schedule a ZBA meeting for the appeal to be placed on an agenda for the next month.

 For exact details on the requirements for filing an appeal, contact the Planning & Zoning Administration.